Jun P. Espina 2 min read

 2. When There is Another Solution Available.

 One solution to a breaking marital union is the willingness of both spouses to give the fight a truce or a cooling-off period.
-Hasty decisions are never allowed in so huge an issue as divorce.
+Hasty decisions are never allowed in such a vast issue as divorce.

-Among the middle-aged spouses (40 above), there’s a need on the part of the husband to google about the declining interest of most wives in sex.
-Never take it as lack of love, but rather lack of sexual urge.
-After reaching the menopausal age, women will be playing hard-to-get already.
-Again, it is not a love issue, rather it is more female physiological nature that all responsible husbands should have to be aware of.
-The Muslim’s teaching and practice, that is, the marrying of up to 4 wives, is neither a good solution.
-To the Christians, doing so is sin, and sin will never help save a bleeding marriage.
+Among middle-aged spouses (40 and above), there’s a need by the husband to Google the declining interest of most wives in sex.
+Never take it as a lack of love, but as a lack of sexual urge.
+After reaching the menopausal age, women will play hard-to-get already.
+Again, this is not a love issue, but rather, one of a more female physiological nature that all responsible husbands should know.
+The Muslim’s teaching and practice, marrying up to four wives, is neither an excellent solution.
+To Christians, doing so is a sin, and sin will never help save a bleeding marriage.

 3. When There is Fear of God.

 God said that marrying a divorcee is adultery (cf. Matt.
 19:5-9).
-However, the tendency of a divorced person is to engage oneself immediately with another trial-and-error relationship.
-Choosing the best prospect in this “search” is not top priority anymore.
+However, a divorced person engages oneself immediately in another trial-and-error relationship.
+Choosing the best prospect in this “search” is not a top priority anymore.
 The missing companionship of a spouse is the impulse of the moment.
 Sometimes one will meet and decide to “marry” someone worse than one’s former wife or husband.
 “The more a thing changes, the more it remains the same,” goes a cliche.
-Divorce thus is never a good option!
+Divorce, therefore, is never a good option!

 4. When Divorce Can Mean Nothing More Than Death to the Children’s Future.

-1. When the Life of Either of the Spouses is Considered Endangered.
+1. When the Life of Either of the Spouses is Endangered.

 The poisoning of a husband or wife is not uncommon.
-Second, there are instances when the life of the spouse is threatened because of financial or other reasons.
+Second, sometimes the life of the spouse is threatened for financial or other reasons.

-2. When the Marital Breakup is Considered the Better Option.
+2. When a Marital Breakup is Considered a Better Option.